 Rates affordability is particularly an issue because we have a fast-growing population but a great deal of the community are at retirement age and on a fixed pension.
-Council recognises that it has not provided for the appropriate renewal expenditure in the past and the targeted rates and water by meter may be problematic for this sector of our community.
-Council will look to limiting rates increases to an average of 5% (after providing for growth) Council will try and smooth the rates by only increasing the funding of depreciation in a stepped manner and by looking to share the costs of providing many services across the District.
-The geographic areas mean the costs to provide similar services may vary especially for smaller communities but overall, there will be economies of scale in providing services such as water by meter, wastewater and community service, parks and reserves across the District.
+Council recognises that it has not provided for the appropriate renewal expenditure in the past and is rectifying this in this Long Term Plan.
+This means the targeted rates and water by meter may be problematic for sectors of our community.
+Council will look to limiting rates increases to an average of 5% over the 10 years (after providing for growth).

+Council will smooth the rates by only increasing the funding of depreciation in a stepped manner and by looking to share the costs of providing many services across the District.
+The Council provides services such as water by meter, wastewater and community service, parks and reserves.
+In order to make the rates more affordable to those less populated communities Council has spread the costs of similar services across a greater base to ensure ratepayers benefit from economic benefits of scale.